-Here are 5 ways you can make your LinkedIn profile more attractive to recruiters:
+Here are some top tips to make your LinkedIn profile more attractive to recruiters:

 If you don’t proactively edit your headline, it will automatically default to your current job title and company.
 Your profile should brand you, and not your company.
 If your job title is generic, such as Manager or Director, then it doesn’t tell the person reading your profile much about what you do.
 You should be sure to include any relevant industry expertise in your headline to provide more description in a quick read!

 Your profile summary section is one of the most important elements on your LinkedIn profile.
 The summary holds the most prominent position on your LinkedIn profile, making it the best place to tell your story.
 You should use bullet points to make this as easy as possible for a recruiter to read.

 You should think of your LinkedIn profile as a digital CV.
 The only difference being, there are no restrictions on what you can include on your profile.
 Be sure to include your education, qualifications, skills and achievements, recommendations and even your volunteer activity.
 This is the place to put all the interesting stuff that doesn’t fit on your CV but paints you as a well-rounded individual.

 Always keep your profile updated to show skill and experience development!
 Participating in courses is a great way to develop and learn new skills and you should definitely share on your profile and add to your ‘License and Certifications’ section.
 LinkedIn Learning, a subsidiary of LinkedIn, is an online course provider which provides video courses taught by industry experts in software, creative and business skills.
 Once you have completed a course, you can then share with your existing network.